-This rotation stresses the evaluation and management of problems of the patient presenting to the emergency department.
+PA 686L Emergency Medicine Clerkship (2 units) This rotation stresses the evaluation and management of problems of the patient presenting to the emergency department.
 The student gains experience in the initial evaluation of potential life-threatening conditions and in performing problem-specific examinations and procedures.
 This rotation takes place in community hospital emergency departments as well as major trauma centers.
+(2 units clinical lab) PA 687L Elective Clerkship I (2 units) This is the first of two rotations designed to enhance the students' knowledge in a disciplinary area of their choosing.
+Students may repeat a rotation of particular interest to them or explore a medical or surgical specialty.
 (2 units clinical lab)